 - Arguing that you did not mitigate damages by performing regular maintenance

 Flood and Water Damage

 Another common cause of property damage in Clearwater is flood damage due to pipes bursting, plumbing issues, leftover rainwater, or malfunctioning appliances.
-Although insurance companies can cover the various types of water damage indicated.
+Although insurance companies can cover the various types of water damage and hail damage indicated.
 It is essential to realize that these insurance companies look at water damage and hurricane flooding damage as two different and distinct issues, which means that homeowner’s insurance does not cover damage caused by flooding due to hurricanes.
 That is why property owners in high-risk hurricane or flooding areas need to ensure they have the proper flood insurance.

 Leaky Pipe Water Damage

 Before 1975, homes and commercial properties in Florida were made using cast iron pipes in the construction of their plumbing.
 However, cast iron pipes have been found to erode over time, leading to these pipes failing and creating water damage.
 What makes the situation even more problematic is that insurance companies try to delay or deny these leaky pipe water damage claims and argue that this damage is simple wear and tear.

 Fires can destroy homes and property in mere minutes or leave these properties with irreversible damages.
 The heat that results from the flames can cause furniture and surrounding material and objects to crack, melt, and even shatter.
 Even after the fire is put out, properties are still left to battle smoke damage, which can devastate any remaining contents in the home.
 In fact, an actual fire does not have to occur in the same room for it to suffer fire damage and smoke damage.

 Typically, the most common causes of residential fires include: